JuanJFarina/juanjfarina.github.io/content/understanding_rest_apis.md

 Date: 2024-07-22
 Modified: 2024-07-22
 Category: Articles
-Tags: software engineering, api
+Tags: software engineering, backend, web development, rest api
 Slug: understanding-rest-apis
 Authors: Juan José Farina
 Summary: Are you a master of REST APIs?
-Check this article where I delve into the origins of REST APIs, their structure, and how they work.
+Check this article where I delve into their origins, structure, and how they work.

 ---